DinMo

 Martech CDPs

-Adobe: Adobe CDP is an integrated solution within the Adobe Experience Cloud suite, launched in 2019.
-The platform allows for creating unified profiles and using them in any other Adobe products in real-time, particularly the marketing suite, enabling personalized experiences.
 Adobe CDP mainly focuses on Data Management.
 Note that connectors outside the Adobe suite are rather limited and activation features are not really part of its functional scope.
-This CDP is especially suitable for large groups with data management expertise.
+This CDP is particularly suitable for large organisations with data management expertise.

 Hybrid CDPs